sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-04-11-HTB-LaCasaDePapel.md

 We have the 'ca.key' from the target.

-We can use nmap again, to get the ssl-cert from the target
+We can use nmap again, to get the server's certificate from the target.

 ```
 nmap --script=ssl-cert 10.10.10.131 -p 443 -v